DevSDK/calc-infinity-and-NaN/explainer.md

         background-color:green;
     }
     ```

     This case div's computed width will be a maximum value(≈3.35544e+07) of computed style.

      In case of NaN:
      ``` CSS
         width:calc(NaN*1px);
      ```

-     The value will be a maximum value(≈3.35544e+07) of computed style to indicate infinity.
+    The value will be a maximum value(≈3.35544e+07) of computed style to indicate positive infinity.

 2. **\<time>**
    ```CSS